yunpengeric/yunpengBlog/_posts/2021-04-20-using-GitHub-Actions-to-Deploy-CloudFormation-Stacks.md

-# Using GitHub Actions to Deploy CloudFormation Stacks

 # Background

 GitHub Actions is generally available at the end of 2019.
 Thanks to the open marketplace of GitHub Actions, more and more projects are using it.